electricStove/lindenmayer_system_generator/README.md

 - Define custom rules to evolve the system, where each rule maps a character to a sequence of other characters.
 - Visualize each generation of the system step-by-step using Turtle graphics.

 A Lindenmayer System (L-System) is a formal grammar used to model the growth of plants and fractals through recursive string rewriting, producing complex patterns from simple rules.
+The grammar consists of an alphabet of letters and symbols, rewriting rules, and a starting string or axiom.
+The rules and axiom must consist of letters and symbols from the alphabet, some letters and symbols of the alphabet will have a predefined meaning (like move forward or turn right), every other one will be a user defined rewriting rule.
+These predefined members of the alphabet will be how the L-System is drawn.
+Rewriting rules are made up of a left-hand side (LHS) and a right-hand side (RHS).
+The axiom is iterated through until it finds a letter that matches the LHS of a rule.
+This letter is then replaced with the RHS of that corresponding rule for the next generation.
+The LHS of a rule can be a predefined member of the alphabet, this will not change what it does.

 ## Dependencies